top of page

 Closing Thoughts

 Planning does not fail because people ignore the work.
-It fails when there is no shared system guiding the decisions that follow it.
+It fails because the decisions that follow it are not guided in a consistent way, and the plan slowly loses control of the operation.

 Misalignment creates drift.